greenelab/deep-review/sections/04_study.md

 ### Promoters, enhancers, and related epigenomic tasks

-`TODO: There's inevitably a lot of overlap been this and the transcription binding section.
-Maybe in the long term think about restructuring to one big "regulome" section`

 Identification of promoters and other cis-regulatory elements (CREs) presents an obvious use case for deep learning.
-Transcriptional control is undoubtedly a vital - and early - part of the regulation of gene expression.
-An abundance of sequence and associated functional data (e.g. ENCODE, ExAC) exists across species.
+Transcriptional control is undoubtedly a vital -- and early -- part of the regulation of gene expression.
+An abundance of sequence and associated functional data (e.g. ENCODE [@tag:Consortium2004_encode] and ExAC [@doi:10.1038/nature19057]) exists across species.
 At the same time, studies of gene regulation have often focused on the protein (binding) rather than promoter level [@doi:10.1093/bib/4.1.22], perhaps due to the ill-defined nature of CREs.
 A promoter itself can be seen as an assemblage of "active" binding sites for transcription factors interspersed by less-characterized and perhaps functionally silent spacer regions.
 However, the sequence signals that control the start and stop of transcription and translation are still not well understood, compounded by incomplete understanding of alternative transcripts and the context for these alternatives.
 Sequence similarity is poor even between functionally correlated genes.
 While homologs might be studied for insight, they may not exist or may be just as poorly characterized.

 Recognizing enhancers presents additional challenges.
-Enhancers may be up to 1 Mbp upstream or downstream from  the target promoter, on either strand, even within the introns of other genes [@doi:10.1038/nrg3458].
+Enhancers may be up to one million base pairs upstream or downstream from the target promoter, on either strand, even within the introns of other genes [@doi:10.1038/nrg3458].
 They do not necessarily operate on the nearest gene and may in fact effect multiple genes.
 Their activity is frequently tissue- or context-specific.
 A substantial fraction of enhancers displays modest or no conservation across species.
 There is no universal enhancer sequence signal or marker for enhancers, and some literature suggests that enhancers and promoters may be just categories along a spectrum [@doi:10.1016/j.tig.2015.05.007].
 One study [@doi:10.1101/gr.173518.114] even showed that only 33% of predicted regulatory regions could be validated, while a class of "weak" predicted enhancers were strong drivers of expression.
 Yet there is growing evidence for their vast ubiquity, making them possibly the predominant functional non-coding element.
-Thus, identifying enhancers is critical yet the search space is embarrassingly large.
+Thus, identifying enhancers is critical yet the search space is large.

 While prior (non-deep learning) approaches have made steady improvements on promoter prediction, there is little consensus on the best approach and